robinagandhi/swa/pages/syllabus.md

 Instead of a single textbook, I have identified a series of books available from the library as e-books.
 You will need to use NU VPN and authenticate with your user-id to access these books.
 Alternatively, you could use single sign-on using your `@unomaha.edu` email on safari books online.

-* NIST SP 800-160 Vol. 1, [Systems Security Engineering: Considerations for a Multidisciplinary Approach in the Engineering of Trustworthy Secure Systems](https://csrc.nist.gov/publications/detail/sp/800-160/vol-1/final), National Institute of Standards and Technology.
+* NIST SP 800-160 Vol. 1 Rev. 1, [Engineering Trustworthy Secure Systems](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v1r1.pdf), National Institute of Standards and Technology.

-* SP 800-160 Vol. 2 Rev. 1, [Developing Cyber-Resilient Systems: A Systems Security Engineering Approach](https://csrc.nist.gov/publications/detail/sp/800-160/vol-2-rev-1/final), National Institute of Standards and Technology.
+* NIST SP 800-160 Vol. 2 Rev. 1, [Developing Cyber-Resilient Systems: A Systems Security Engineering Approach](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v2r1.pdf), National Institute of Standards and Technology.

+* [Cyber Security Engineering: A Practical Approach for Systems and Software Assurance](https://learning.oreilly.com/library/view/cyber-security-engineering/9780134189857), By Nancy R. Mead, Carol C. Woody

 * [Secure Coding Principles and Practice, By Mark G. Graff; Kenneth R. van Wyk](https://www.safaribooksonline.com/library/view/secure-coding-principles/0596002424)(Commonsense and lightweight approach to software security engineering.
-Lots of war stories from the authors)
+Lots of war stories from the authors.
+While the book may appear dated, principles still remain relevant)

 * [System Assurance: beyond Detecting Vulnerabilities, By Mansourov, Nikolai, and Djenana Campara](https://www.safaribooksonline.com/library/view/system-assurance/9780123814142) (Standards-based definition and assessment of software weaknesses, creating an assurance argument)